Captain-077/Captain-077/README.md

 - 👯 I’m looking to collaborate on frontend roles

-- 👨‍💻 All of my projects are available at [dfdf](dfdf)
+- 👨‍💻 A student management App created by me: <a href="https://student-manage-system.vercel.app/">Live link</a>

-- 📝 A student management App created by me: <a href="https://student-manage-system.vercel.app/">Live link</a>
+- 👨‍💻 All of my projects are available at <a href="https://student-manage-system.vercel.app/">Live link</a>

 - 💬 Ask me about **react**